What Is CCRN Certification in Nursing?

 The CCRN certification validates a nurse’s knowledge and skills in caring for critically ill patients.
 Today, more than 100,000 acute and critical care nurses have earned this prestigious certification, which upholds your expertise for hospital administrators, hiring managers, peers, and yourself.
 The benefits of becoming certified carry through to patients as well — CCRN-prepared nurses may help patients experience better outcomes.

-You might think CCRN stands for Critical Care Registered Nurse, but the initials don’t correlate to anything specific.
-The certification is a brand name (like “IntelyCare”) designated by the American Association of Critical-Care Nurses (AACN).
+The Critical Care Registered Nurse (CCRN) certification is designated by the American Association of Critical-Care Nurses (AACN).
 This is the foremost organization of ICU nurses, leading innovation and excellence in the specialty.
 Alongside the CCRN, the association offers additional certifications such as the progressive care unit (PCCN), cardiac medicine (CMC), cardiac surgery (CSC), and others.

 Some nurses take as much pride in their CCRN certification as in their nursing license, because it shows a level of dedication that goes above and beyond what it takes to practice.
 Here’s what you should know about it.